goinfinite/ez/README.md

 4. SSH into the VM and create the `/var/infinite/` directory;

-5. Upload the Ez binary to `/var/infinite/`, giving it execution permission right after:
+5. Upload (and extract) the Ez binary to `/var/infinite/`, giving it execution permission right after:

 ```
 chmod +x /var/infinite/ez